jetbrains-academy/data-visualization-course/2_0_bar_and_pie_charts_intro/1_overview/1_comparison_of_categories/task.md

 # Comparison of categories

-If your data involves discrete or qualitative variables, a bar or pie chart can offer a clear representation of the differences or similarities between categories.
-But they work best only when dealing with a limited number of categories, as too many categories can make the chart cluttered and difficult to interpret.
-If you have a large number of categories, consider grouping or summarizing them to maintain clarity in the visual representation.
+When working with discrete or qualitative variables, bar or pie charts are effective for visualizing differences or similarities between categories.
+They work best with a limited number of categories to prevent clutter and improve interpretability.
+If you have a large number of categories, consider grouping or summarizing them for clarity.
+Bar charts are particularly useful for displaying proportions or percentages within categories, as the scaled height of the bars facilitates easy comparison and clear visualization of distribution.

+Introducing Bruno, a data analyst, whose early career challenge involved assisting a local farm.
+The farm had to scale back production after some of their cattle escaped.
+The farm wanted to focus on producing only the most popular types of cheeses.
+Andy organized a tasting day and used bar charts to visualize the popularity of each cheese type among participants, effectively guiding the farm’s decision on which cheeses to continue producing.